SNMartin1/CaseWare/README.md

 # CaseWare
-Notes and Resources on CasWare
+Notes and Resources on CaseWare